Ali Zeidan

-Ali Zeidan (sometimes written as Zidan; علي زيدان; born 5 December 1950) is a former Prime Minister of Libya.
+Ali Zeidan (sometimes written as Zidan; علي زيدان; born 5 December 1950) is a former prime minister of Libya.
 He was appointed by the General National Congress on 14 October 2012, and took office on 14 November after Congress approved his cabinet nominees.
-Prior to the Libyan Civil War, Zeidan was a Geneva-based human rights lawyer and according to the BBC, he is considered by some local observers as a strong-minded liberal.
+Prior to the Libyan Civil War, Zeidan was a Geneva-based human rights lawyer.
+According to the BBC, he is considered by some local observers as a strong-minded liberal.
 He was ousted by the parliament committee and fled from Libya on 14 March 2014.
-However, he told the press conference in Rabat, Morocco, that the ousting was invalid.
+However, he told a press conference in Rabat, Morocco, that the ousting was invalid.

 Career

 Ali Zeidan was born in 1950, and grew up in the town of Waddan.
 He served as a diplomat for Libya during the 1970s, serving in India under Ambassador Mohammed Magariaf.
 Both men defected in 1980 and went on to form the National Front for the Salvation of Libya.
 Zeidan spent nearly three decades in exile in Geneva after the defection.

-During the revolution, Zeidan served as the National Transitional Council's Europe envoy, and is credited for playing a key role in persuading French President Nicolas Sarkozy to support the anti-Gaddafi forces.
+During the revolution, Zeidan served as the National Transitional Council's Europe envoy, and is credited for playing a key role in persuading French president Nicolas Sarkozy to support the anti-Gaddafi forces.